 Your baby needs a safe place to sleep, and a travel crib will do double duty as a playpen when you're unable to keep an eye on your little one.
-(Mom's gotta shower sometime.)
+(Mom's gotta shower sometimes.)
 Many hotels and vacation rentals will provide a portable crib upon request, so always ask.

 03 of 07

-An inexpensive roll of painter's tape is a godsend when traveling with litle ones.
+An inexpensive roll of painter's tape is a godsend when traveling with little ones.
 Use it to pin up drapery cords, secure loose electrical wires, and hide other hazards that dangle within reach of curious fingers.

 04 of 07